ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 Alternative download the latest build here and drop it onto Renoise (beta build):<br>https://github.com/ryrun/com.dufte.SimplePianoroll.xrnx/blob/master/out/com.duftetools.SimplePianoroll.xrnx

-Tool updater is supported, so when a new version is relased, it should show you an update prompt.
+Tool updater is supported, so when a new version is released, it should show you an update prompt.

 More information about how you can install and update Renoise tools: